INFORMATION REQUIRED IN PROXY STATEMENT

 Equity Compensation Plan Information

-The Company has adopted the Vuzix 2007 Stock Option Plan (the “2007 Plan”), the Vuzix 2009 Stock Plan (the “2009 Plan”) and the Vuzix 2014 Incentive Stock Plan (the “2014 Plan” and, together with the 2007 and 2009 Plan, the “Plans”).
-As of April 27, 2018, under the 2007 Plan, we have 10,665 options outstanding and none available for future use.
-Under the 2009 Plan, we have 117,094 options outstanding and none available for future use.
-The maximum number of shares of common stock that may be issued under the 2014 Plan was initially set at 1,000,000 and thereafter automatically increases each time the Company issues additional shares of common stock so that the total number of shares issuable thereunder at all times is currently equal to 10% of the then outstanding shares of stock, unless in any case the Board of Directors adopts a resolution providing that the number of shares issuable under this Plan will not be so increased.
-The Board of Directors has approved, subject to shareholder approval at the Annual Meeting, an amendment to the 2014 Plan to increase the shares issuable under the 2014 Plan to to 20% of the then outstanding shares of shares stock.
-As of April 27, 2018, the maximum number shares issuable under the 2014 Plan is 2,732,461.
-Under the 2014 Plan, we have 1,480,809 options outstanding and 1,251,652 options available for future issuance.
+The Company has adopted the Vuzix 2009 Stock Plan (the “2009 Plan”) and the Vuzix 2014 Incentive Stock Plan (the “2014 Plan” and, together with the 2009 Plan, the “Plans”).
+Under the 2009 Plan, we have 85,498 options outstanding and none available for future use.
+The 2014 Plan, as amended, has an “evergreen provision”, under which the maximum number of shares of common stock that may be issued under the 2014 Plan automatically increases each time the Company issues additional shares of common stock.
+The total number of shares issuable thereunder at all times is equal to 20% of the outstanding shares of common stock.
+As of December 31, 2019, the authorized shares of common stock under the 2014 Plan, as amended, totaled 6,627,402.

 The purpose of the Plans is to retain executives and selected employees and consultants and reward them for making contributions to our success.
-These objectives are accomplished by making long-term incentive awards thereby providing participants with a proprietary interest in our growth and performance.
-Each of the plans are administered by our board of directors.
+These objectives are accomplished by granting long-term incentive awards thereby providing participants with a proprietary interest in our growth and performance.
+Each of the plans are administered by our Board of Directors.

 for future issuance under equity